Halle Bailey: 'The Little Mermaid' Actor's Net Worth, Career Highlights And More

 Halle Bailey’s ever-growing net worth

-According to Celebrity Net Worth, Bailey has a net worth of USD 1 million.
+According to Celebrity Net Worth, Bailey has a net worth of USD 1 million (over INR 8 crore).

 The “Do It” singer’s wealth comes mostly from Chloe x Halle group projects, collaborations, streams (audio/videos), album sales, royalties, ads and brand campaigns.